ikki2530/AirBnB_clone_v2/README.md

 This repository contains:

-The second part of the backend of project that is about to build a clone of the AirBnB website.
+The second part of the backend of project that is about to build a clone of th e AirBnB website.
 This stage implements a backend interface, or console, to manage program Data Base.
 Console commands allow the user to create, update, and destroy objects, as well as manage the Data Base.

 ---